PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

     ```
     # cat /config/user/connman/*/settings
     ```

-* For advanced connection configurations, you may manually generate service files and place them under `/config/user/connman` (see section [Connecting to a network using service configuration files](#connecting-to-a-network-using-service-configuration-files)).
+* For advanced connection configurations, you may manually generate service files and place them under `/config/user/connman` (see section [Connecting to a network using service configuration (provisioning) files](#service-configuration-files)).
 These are also known as *provisioning files*, and their file extensions must be `.config`.

 #### Enabling Wi-Fi